ryan-Heard/hello-world/README.md

 7. (git branch) can be used to see branch.
 Added a name to it will create another branch.
 8. (git checkout + name) will allow you to switch to the branch.
+9. (git merge master) to check for conflicts.